asilva777/sparc/README.md

 - Personal information collection with consent
 - Responsive UI with styled form and results
 - Result breakdown by Coping, Adaptability, Sensitivity, Exposure
-- Hooks to backend for AI recommendations and score storage

 ## 🛠️ Technologies